Why Do You Do What is Unlawful on the Sabbath?

-This question was often asked of the Lord.
+The Pharisees and teachers of the Law often asked the above question of the Lord.
 Why did He persist in doing things guaranteed to arouse the ire of His detractors?
-Seems like almost every time He healed someone, it was on the Sabbath.
+It seems like almost every time He healed someone, it was on the Sabbath.

 In The Beginning